How much for repairs?

 For illustration here are a few examples of the cost of accordion and concertina repair or restoration :

-- Custom made accordion bellows – from £300.
-I get them made in Italy.
-The process entails: take measurements, place order, wait (up to 8 weeks), receive bellows, remove old bellows from accordion, fit new bellows.
+Custom made accordion bellows – from £350.
+They are made in Italy.
+The process entails: take measurements, place order, wait (up to 12 weeks), receive bellows, remove old bellows from accordion, fit new bellows.

 Please note the above is NOT a price list, but is for illustration.